claresudbery/Reconciliate/README.md

 	1.	update the stored .Net Framework files, using the script UpdateDotNetFrameworkProjectFiles.sh (see instructions in script)
 	2.	convert to .Net Core using the script DotNetConversion.sh (there are instructions on using the script in the script itself)
 		To get more info on converting to/from .Net Core, see comments in DotNetConversion.sh
-	3. Make sure all your csv files are in place and your config is correctly set up - see ReconciliationProcess.txt.
+	3a.
+Make sure all your csv files are in place and your config is correctly set up - see ReconciliationProcess.txt.
+	3b.
+Be aware that in .Net Core, no actual spreadsheet read/writes occur.
+Instead a stub with fake data is used (see FakeSpreadsheetRepo.cs).
+	This data is based on the data in the shipped version of Your-Spreadsheet.xlsx.
+If you want different data, you'll have to edit the code.
 	4. On the command line...
 	4a) In Windows: Use "dotnet run" from the Console folder or "dotnet test" from the ConsoleCatchallTests folder.
 	4b) On a Mac: Use "dotnet run [path-to-main-config]" from the Console folder or "dotnet test" from the ConsoleCatchallTests folder.
 	5. If editing code on a Mac, use Visual Studio Code with a test runner installed - see "Write and run some tests" in this post: https://insimpleterms.blog/2018/10/31/adding-nunit-tests-to-a-net-core-console-app/